Contact Us

 Frequently Asked Questions

 Yes.
-CBSE launched the CT and AI curriculum for Classes 3-8 on April 1, 2026.
-All CBSE-affiliated schools are expected to implement it.
-Classes 3-5 receive 50 annual hours integrated into Mathematics and TWAU.
-Classes 6-8 receive 100 hours covering CT, AI fundamentals, and interdisciplinary projects.
-The curriculum was developed by a 10-member expert committee chaired by Prof. Karthik Raman of IIT Madras.
+CBSE released the Computational Thinking and Artificial Intelligence (CT and AI) curriculum for Classes 3-8 on 01 Apr 26, for implementation in all affiliated schools in India from the 2026-27 session (Source: CBSE Circular Acad-15/2026, 01 Apr 26).
+Classes 3-5 receive 50 annual hours integrated into Mathematics and The World Around Us (TWAU); Classes 6-8 receive 100 hours covering CT, AI fundamentals, and interdisciplinary projects (Source: CBSE, Computational Thinking and Artificial Intelligence Curriculum, Classes 3-8, 2026-27).
+The curriculum was developed by an expert committee led by Prof. Karthik Raman of the Indian Institute of Technology (IIT) Madras.

 No. RAYSolute is vendor-neutral.
 We do not sell robotics kits, platforms, or equipment.
 Our role is to help schools evaluate what they need, design procurement processes, and ensure vendor selection is driven by competency outcomes rather than vendor catalogues.

-Those companies are EdTech product vendors selling integrated bundles of hardware, curriculum, and training.
-RAYSolute helps you decide whether you need a vendor at all, which vendor fits your context, and whether the implementation produces measurable outcomes.
-Think of it as a property advisor versus a real estate agent.
+EdTech product vendors sell integrated bundles of hardware, curriculum, and training, and each bundle is structured around that vendor's own platform.
+RAYSolute sells no product.
+We help you decide whether you need a vendor at all, which category of solution fits your context, and whether the implementation produces measurable outcomes.
+Think of it as a property advisor versus a selling agent.

 Yes, partially.
 CBSE designed Classes 3-5 as almost entirely unplugged: puzzles, games, paper-based activities.
 For Classes 6-8, AI concepts require some digital tools.
 Our audit identifies exactly which activities work with your current setup and what minimum investment bridges the gap.